jxh053188/jxh053188/README.md

-- 👋 Hi, I’m Jarred Harkness, your friendly junior Java and Web developer.
+- 👋 Hi, I’m Jarred Harkness, your friendly Java and Web developer.
+I am a recent graduate with a Bachelor degree in Software Development.
+I also have a Master of Business Administration.
 - 👀 I’m interested in finding work as a developer.
 I am eagar to learn and improve my abilities.
 - 🌱 I’m currently learning Koltin and more about various web development frameworks like React and JQuery.
 - 💞️ I’m looking to collaborate on anything!
 Let's work together!

+I am currently in the process of relocating to Prague and am seeking new employment.
+If my profile interests you feel free to contact me.

 - 📫 Email me at jarred.harkness@gmail.com

 <!---